• Skip to primary navigation

 • Sprinkle at least half of the seasoning mixture evenly onto the shrimp.

-• During the last hour of marinading the shrimp, pour the beer over shrimp, and continue to marinade for another hour.
+• Next, pour the beer over shrimp, and continue to marinade for another 30 minutes to an hour.

-• When ready to cook the shrimp, remove the shrimp from the beer marinade and sprinkle the remaining dry seasoning evenly over the shrimp skewers.
+• When ready to cook the shrimp, remove the shrimp from the beer marinade.
+Sprinkle about 1 to 2 tablespoons or as much as needed of the remaining dry seasoning blend evenly over the shrimp skewers to make sure the are fully coated.

 • Brush both sides of the shrimp with olive oil before cooking.